 Liberations will allow you to see that bit more on rare occasions.
 You’ll get to see features on the edges you wouldn’t normally observe.
 Get a good Moon Map or a book on observing the Moon to help direct you.
 Here’s one for the southern hemisphere, where you’ll find the best dark places, but if you click through to Amazon, you’ll find ones to suit your northern latitudes.

-Check it out at Quasar Publishing.
+Or check it out at Quasar Publishing.

 Bottom line